Neutral / cushion / high arch

 Flex grooves make the platform more flexible.
 This added pliability helps the foot in its capability to move more naturally.

-The U4ic is a mid-sole foam unit that’s durable and resilient.
+The U4ic is a midssole foam unit that’s durable and resilient.
 It delivers precise underfoot cushioning that’s steadfast and efficient.
 It also handles landing impact well.
+This midsole element is also present in the Wave Prophecy 8.

 Placed in the heel and forefoot sections of the Wave Enigma 6 is a lighter version of the U4ic called the U4icX.
 Its responsive nature makes each step more comfortable and energized.
 It even delivers a soft underfoot experience.